rugbyprof/1063-Data-Structures/Assignments/A06/README.md

 };
 ```

-- Write a function that finds the min, max, and avg in some array, and returns the calculated values in a struct like the one above.
+- Write a function that finds the min, max, and avg of some given array, and returns the calculated values in a struct like the one above.